Chidesmond/listing-application/readme.md

 ## Installation

 Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
-Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
+Landing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

 ## Usage